-Financial estate planning
+7 questions about estate planning

 - Gifts are transfers of property made during your life to family, friends or charity.

-After giving some thought to your wishes, including the needs of family members you want to provide for, seek the professional guidance and estate planning advice you need from your attorney, tax professional and financial advisor.
-To help you estimate the value of your estate, you'll need to take the following into consideration:
+After giving some thought to your wishes, consider setting up a family estate planning meeting to help improve communication, prevent conflicts and let your family know what's important to you.
+To help you be prepared to estimate the value of your estate, you'll need to take the following into consideration:

 - Current income and likely future income